Kakuye/tutorial-darknet/README.md

 6. edit firewall.sh
-   and change the line with port 22 and add your home IP so is not open to everyone
+   and change the line with port 22 and add your home IP so is not open to everyone **NOTE** if you change this to a diff ip to from you are ssh into the box you will get kick out!!!
    ```
    vim firewall.sh
    ./firewall.sh